GoogleCloudPlatform/community/tutorials/private-forseti-with-scc-integration/index.md

 1. (Optional) Go to the [**VM instances** page](https://console.cloud.google.com/compute/instances) and remove the public IP addresses for the server and client VMs.

-    If you remove the public IP addresses, then access to the instances will be through Cloud Identity-Aware Proxy (IAP), Cloud VPN, or Cloud Interconnect.
+    If you remove the public IP addresses, then connections to the instances must be through Cloud Identity-Aware Proxy (IAP), Cloud VPN, or Cloud Interconnect.
 Cloud IAP provides Google Identity verified proxy tunnel to compute instances without internet access.
 For details on how to set up Cloud IAP to access a Forseti VM through SSH, see the [Cloud IAP documentation](https://cloud.google.com/iap/docs/using-tcp-forwarding#ssh_tunneling).

 ### Configuring Forseti